ajiteshgogoi/booksync/README.md

 - **Smart Deduplication**
   - Parser-level deduplication of overlapping highlights
   - Content + location based duplicate detection
-  - Time-based syncing (only syncs highlights newer than last sync)
+  - Hash-based syncing using SHA-256 of highlight content and metadata
   - Automatic handling of edited highlights
   - Enhanced hash generation using book title, author and content
   - Redis cache with multiple TTLs: